Legal requirements relating to packaging for international transit

 Customs and Border Labelling Rules (Country-specific)

-These rules vary by destination, but some countries require:
+The Customs and Border Labelling Rules are rules that vary by destination, but some countries require:

 - Country of origin labels.